grisuno/LazyOwn/COMMANDS.md

 :param line: The zip filename to be extracted.
 If empty, a zip file will be selected
             automatically if available.
 :return: None

+## regeorg
+Executes the reGeorg tool for HTTP(s) tunneling through a SOCKS proxy.

+This function performs the following actions:
+1. Checks if the reGeorg tool is installed; if not, it clones the repository and sets up the environment.
+2. Validates the command line arguments, specifically the port and URL required for the SOCKS proxy.
+3. Constructs the command to run the reGeorg SOCKS proxy with the specified options and executes it.
+4. Provides usage instructions in case of incorrect command line argument formats.

+Parameters:
+line (str): Command argument specifying the parameters for the reGeorg execution.
+            - The expected format is: "<port> <url>", where <port> is the listening port and <url> is the URL containing the tunnel script.

+Returns:
+None

+## rocky
+Reduces a wordlist based on the specified password length.

+This function filters the provided wordlist to only include passwords that match the specified length.
+If no length is provided, it defaults to 4.
+The function constructs a grep command to achieve this and executes it.

+Usage:
+    do_rocky(line: str)

+:param line: The length of the passwords to filter in the wordlist.
+            This parameter should be a string representing a positive integer.
+            If not provided, the function prompts the user for input.
+:type line: str
+:raises ValueError: If the provided length is not a valid positive integer.

+Example:
+    do_rocky('8')
+    # Executes: grep '^.\{8\}$' /usr/share/wordlists/rockyou.txt > sessions/lazypass_mini_rocky.txt

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.